fylgja/site/src/components/avatar.md

 Avatars are by default round and are `3em` big.
 Allowing to scale with your text.

-You can change this via the CSS variables.
-Or via the SCSS variables if it is your default style.
+You can change this via the CSS variables or via the SCSS variables, if it is your default style.

 ## Config